 Get in

-The nearest railway station is Carrick-on-Shannon 14 km south, with six trains a day from Dublin Connolly to Sligo.
+The nearest railway station is Carrick-on-Shannon 14 km south, with trains every hour or two between Dublin Connolly and Sligo.
 Carrick also has direct buses from Dublin city and airport.

 Get around